abenkhadra/bcov/README.md

 ## Resources

-  - Details are available in our [paper][link-preprint] which is accepted to ESEC/FSE'20.
+  - Details are available in our [paper][link-preprint], which is accepted to ESEC/FSE'20.
-  - This [post][link-llvmdev] on llvm-dev briefly introduces **bcov** and discusses potential future work.
+  - We have a [post][link-llvmdev] on the llvm-dev mailing list.
+It briefly introduces **bcov** and discusses potential future work.
-  - This [blog post][link-post1] elaborates on the availability of function definitions in stripped binaries.
+  - This blog [post][link-post1] elaborates on the availability of function definitions in stripped binaries.

 ## Software prerequisites

-The following software must be available:
+The following software packages must be available:
    - [capstone][link-capstone] branch `next` commit #c3b4ce1901
    - [unicorn][link-unicorn]  branch `master` commit #536c4e77c4